 Introducing the Alphabet Poster

-My preschooler really liked when I wrote and she could watch.
+My preschooler really liked when I wrote, and she could watch.
 I know some kids like more hands-on activity.
 It is good for them to see you writing letters too.
 A variety of learning experiences are so valuable.
-(I have more hands-on activities coming your way in this preschool at home series.)
+These Superhero Alphabet Printables are a great follow-on activity for learning the alphabet.
+(I have more hands-on activities coming your way in this preschool at home series too.)

 After all the letters were written out and we said and sang the ABC song, my daughter wanted to try writing the letters on her own.